Have you ever noticed your bearded dragon puffs out his neck repeatedly?

 The same thing can happen to your beloved bearded dragon.

-If you notice your dragon is puffing up while also keeping its mouth open, it pressurizes its ear canal.
+If you notice adult or baby bearded dragons puff up while also keeping their mouth open, it pressurizes its ear canal.

 In other words, they are popping their ears and relieving the pressure.